MOROCCO, WESTERN SAHARA PROVENCES, RIO DE ORO

 On water: to explore the lagoon will charter local fishermen’s boats.

 VACCINATIONS: No vaccination request

-Diners: In the hotels, enjoy a great variety of fish specialties among other possibilities, vegetarian or different meals available on request, please mention on booking.
+Dinners: In the hotels, we will enjoy a great variety of fish specialties among other possibilities, vegetarian or different meals available on request, please mention on booking.

 Mobile Camps: Simple dinners made of local fresh products; bottled water included.
 Wine included, except in Mauritania.

-LUGGAGE: due to the natured of the itinerary including boat rides and camps, please limit your personal luggage in 45lb (20 kg), soft sacs are recommended, water-proof sac, or plastic bag over the luggage is recommended in the Bijagos islands navigation.
+LUGGAGE: Due to the natured of the itinerary including boat rides and camps, please limit your personal luggage in 45lb (20 kg), soft sacs are recommended.

 NOTICE: The itinerary is designed to experience fascinating places where the visit of a foreigner remains an exceptional event.
 We need to be tolerant and flexible to fully enjoy and truly appreciate the unique nature and wild life, the spontaneous hospitality of the local populations, African magic and mystery.